thiago4go/dapr-workshop/README.md

 ## Get started

+No existing knowledge of Dapr or microservices is needed to complete this workshop but basic programming skills for your language of choice are required.
-Complete the [technical prerequisites](./docs/prerequisites.md) before starting your first challenge!
+Today this workshop offers Dotnet and Python options.
+Complete the [technical prerequisites](./docs/prerequisites.md) and start the first challenge!